ansible/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

 Intermittent failure while using ``network_cli`` connection type due to slower network or remote target host
 ------------------------------------------------------------------------------------------------------------

-In Ansible 2.9 and later, the network_cli connection plugin configuration option is added to control the number of attempts to connect to remote host, the default number of attempts is three.
-The delay time between the retires increases after every attempt by power of 2 in seconds till either the maximum attempts are exhausted or any of the ``persistent_command_timeout`` or ``persistent_connect_timeout`` timer is triggered.
+In Ansible 2.9 and later, the ``network_cli`` connection plugin configuration option is added to control the number of attempts to connect to a remote host.
+The default number of attempts is three. every attempt by power of 2 in seconds until either the maximum attempts are exhausted or either of the the maximum attempts are exhausted or either the ``persistent_command_timeout`` or ``persistent_connect_timeout`` timers are triggered.

 To make this a global setting, add the following to your ``ansible.cfg`` file: